JonnieSparkles/app-factory/README.md

 3. Hashes compared with `deployment-tracker.json`
 4. Only changed files uploaded to Arweave
 5. Manifest updated and uploaded
-6. ArNS record created with commit hash subdomain
+6. ArNS record created with commit hash undername
 7. Tracking files committed to repository

 **Tracking Files** (auto-created):